raindropio/help/docs/changelogs/web-desktop.md

 ---

 ### 5.6.0
+In this update Raindrop.io extension started to explicitly require `Browsing history access` (`tabs`) permission.
+Please do not be worried about, It's not as scary as it sounds.

+Previously this permission have been opt-in to unlock features like "Save all tabs" and "Saved page indicator".
+But those features are esential and should be available right away, isn't?
+That's why I decided to require `tabs` permission by default.
+I have received dosens of emails from users complain about not working saved page indicator.

+In fact every other bookmarking/readlater/highlighting extension require this permission by default.

+Please do not worry, Raindrop.io remains as private place for your bookmarks.
+Anybody can check source code of extension here https://github.com/raindropio/app

 - Extension fixes
     - Less annoying suggested collections strip
     - Show saved page indicator by default (tabs permission is now required by default)